aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Disappearance threshold
      - The threshold used to deactivate a trajectory.
 Any trajectory that has been in the off (dark) state longer than this threshold is removed and cannot connect to new localisations.

+   * - Disable local diffusion model
+     - Set to **true** to disable the local diffusion model.
+The diffusion model will only use the maximum diffusion coefficient.
+Can be used when particles blink frequently which results in under estimation of the local diffusion using jump distances due to missing distances.

    * - Disable intensity model
      - Set to **true** to disable the intensity model.
 Can be used when the intensity of particles in a track is highly variable and intensity cannot be used to distinguish the track.